LincolnSteinLab/MMDRP/README.md

 - CTRPv2 was obtained and processed using the PharmacoGx BioConductor package (https://bioconductor.org/packages/release/bioc/html/PharmacoGx.html)
   * Please refer to the `R/01_Dose-Response_Data_Preparation.R` file for details.
 - DepMap Portal (https://depmap.org/portal/) for cell line profiling data.
+  * 20Q2 for Protein Quantification data (lastest) and 21Q2 for mutational, gene expression, CNV, miRNA, metabolomics, histone, and RPPA data.
   * Please refer to the `R/02_Omic_Data_Preparation.R` file for details.
 ## Training
 Training was done in Python using the Pytorch framework. `.py` files are available in the `src` folder.